Azure/moby-packaging/README.md

 layout](#container-filesystem-layout)).
 The above reference to `./src/build`
 is at the absolute path `/build/src/build`.

-This particular build will output a file, `tini-static` in the absolute path `/build/src/build`.
+This particular build will output a file, `tini-static` at the absolute path `/build/src/build/tini-static`.

 ### Specify the package layout